starleaf1/softwareseni-nyt-reader/README.md

 Returns list of best-selling books.

 #### URL Parameters
-`listName` The name of the list, such as "e-book-fiction" or "hardcover-fiction".
+`listName` _required_ The name of the list, such as "e-book-fiction" or "hardcover-fiction".

 #### Response Fields
 `reqCompletedAt` _string_ An ISO 8601 string representing the time of request completion.
 Included for preformance reasons.

 `status` _string_ The status of the request operations. `ok` indicates success.

 `books` _array_ The array containing books in the list.
 Each element of the array contains the following:
 * `title` _string_ The title of the book.
 * `author` _string_ The author(s) of the book